Frequently Asked Questions (FAQ) for ASL-English Interpreter Preparation

 Q. What is the terminal degree?

-We have more than 20 courses offered.
+We have more than 20 courses currently being offered.
 All courses must be taken for either a Certificate of Accomplishment or an Associate in Arts (AA) degree.
-The difference between the two choices are the addition of the General Education courses required by the college for the AA degree.
+The difference between the two choices are the addition of the General Education courses required by the college for the AA degree and the ability to transfer into a 4-year program.
 If a student already has a 2 or 4-year degree from an accredited college, they would most likely qualify for the AA.

 Q. Are the classes transferable to a 4-year college?